dPhantum/syDB/README.md

 	If you were to omit the <code>hasResult()</code> function simply assign data and <code>Save()</code>, the ORM will create a new row if the record does not exist or update the row if it does.
 The
 	<code>hasResult()</code> method is shown simply to demonstrate that you have a means of
-	validating the state prior to any modificaitons or for more granular proces flow assignment.
+	validating the state prior to any modifications or for more granular process flow assignment.
 </p>